crossplane/crossplane/docs/introduction/packages.md

 If the Provider package is valid, you will see a file with the `.xpkg` extension.

+> Note that the Crossplane CLI will not follow symbolic links for files in the
+> root package directory.

 ### Configuration Packages

 A Configuration package contains a `crossplane.yaml` with the following format: